-Note: if you're using this recipe to suport other printer makes and models, you may need to make some changes.
-In some cases, such as with some Hewlett Packard printers, the manufacturer designed the printer drivers so you install them via a downloadable executable.
-You would need run the downloaded executable and then run it on your print server to add the drivers.
-Thus, this recipe may not be applicable to all printing devices.
+Note: if you're using this recipe to support other printer makes and models, you may need to make some changes.
+In some cases, such as with some Hewlett Packard printers, the manufacturer designed the printer drivers to install them via a downloadable executable.
+You would need to run the downloaded executable, which you execute on your print server to add the drivers.
+Thus, this recipe may not apply to all printing devices.

 Getting ready

-This recipe uses a Windows Server host PSRV.
-This is a domain joined Windows Server 2022 host on which you have installed PowerShell 7 and VS Code.
+This recipe uses a Windows Server host PSRV, a domain-joined Windows Server 2022 host on which you have installed PowerShell 7 and VS Code.

 How to do it...